Year of Culture artist residencies

 David’s work drawing inspiration from British folklore and its deep-rooted connection to the landscape.
 Through publications, posters, bespoke vinyl records and tape releases, he create immersive, tactile experiences that invite listeners into a world where visual art, sound and storytelling meet.

-During his residency, he will explore the rich seam of lore and legends in and around Todmorden, visually re-interpreting it for residents and visitors to Calderdale Valley.
+During his residency, he explored the rich seam of lore and legends in and around Todmorden, visually re-interpreting it for residents and visitors to Calderdale Valley in the form of maps and beer mats.

 Find out more about David’s project the Folklore Tapes or follow him on Instagram: @folklore_tapes